The Moonshine Shack Murder

 Is there anything else you’d like to tell readers about the book?

-Readers can learn more about Gia and her author, Lena Gregory by visiting the author’s website and her Facebook, Goodreads, Bookbub, Instagram and Pinterest pages.
-You can also follow her on Twitter.
+Readers can learn more about Cathy and her writing by visiting her website and her Facebook, Goodreads and Instagram (@cathyace1) pages.
+You can also follow her on Twitter (@AceCathy

 The novel is available at the following online retailers: